RamseyNjire/Ruby-Telegram-Bot/README.md

 - Now the rest of the app should run.
 Go to your terminal, cd into the 'bin' directory of the repo, and enter the command `ruby main.rb`.

 - The bot should run.
 If you search for your bot by its username in Telegram, it should be ready to receive commands.

+- Currently, the bot responds to the commands 'start', 'info', and 'quote'.

+- 'Start' will prompt the bot to give some basic info about itself.

+- 'Info' will prompt the bot to give some basic info about the creator (me in this case).

+- 'Quote' will prompt the bot to give a random inspirational quote.

-Of course, you can alter the messages in ramsey_bot.rb to something you prefer.
+- Of course, you can alter the messages and commands in ramsey_bot.rb to something you prefer.

 ## How to Run Tests